yuneco/canvas-draw-styled-text/README.md

 drawStyledText(ctx, sampleText, 0, 500, 300, mesured)
 ```

-pre-measured info contains line break positions and box size of each character.
-So you can reuse it **only for same text and same wrap width**.
-Otherwise, rendering result will be broken or may cause error.
+The pre-measured information includes line break positions and the size of each character's bounding box.
+Therefore, it is intended to be reused exclusively for the same text content and under the same wrap width settings.
+Using it for different text or wrap width configurations may lead to rendering issues or errors.

-If you do not need to draw same contents repeatedly or do not mind performance optimization, you can ignore this feature.
+If you do not anticipate the need to repeatedly draw the same content or if performance optimization is not a concern for your application, you can ignore this feature.

-# License
+## License
 MIT

-# Contact
+## Contact
 https://twitter.com/yuneco